Golgo 13: The Professional: Production

 The film features the voice acting of Tetsurō Sagawa, Gorō Naya, Toshiko Fujita, Kōsei Tomita, Kiyoshi Kobayashi and Reiko Mutō.
 The film was released by Toho-Towa on May 28, 1983.

-Golgo 13: The Professional is also the first animated film to incorporate CGI animation, created by Koichi Omura and Satomi Mikuriya at Toyo Links Co., Ltd. This is most notable in a scene where army helicopters circle around Dawson Tower and attack Golgo as he climbs toward Dawson's office on the top floor.
-The CGI scene was created by Koichi Omura (大村皓一 Ōmura Kōichi) and Satomi Mikuriya (御厨 さと美 Mikuriya Satomi) at Toyo Links Co., Ltd. (トーヨーリンクス Tōyō Rinkusu).
+Golgo 13: The Professional is also the first animated film to incorporate CGI animation, created by Koichi Omura (大村皓一 Ōmura Kōichi) and Satomi Mikuriya (御厨 さと美 Mikuriya Satomi) at Toyo Links Co., Ltd. (トーヨーリンクス Tōyō Rinkusu) This is most notable in a scene where army helicopters circle around Dawson Tower and attack Golgo as he climbs toward Dawson's office on the top floor.

 Reception

 The film received largely mixed reviews from American film critics when it was screened in America by Streamline Pictures in 1992.
 The film was praised by Boston Globe writer Betsy Sherman who cited the animation, visual style, and English dubbing as draws.
 However, The New York Times reviewer Janet Maslin was highly critical of the film, noting its excessive violence and a scene of sexual assault.
 She was also critical of the dialogue, writing, and story of the film.
 LA Weekly was also critical of both the film, calling Golgo himself "2 dimensional", and the story as "cookie cutter" while saying that the film lacked the humanizing elements that Lone Wolf and Cub did.
 Newsday critic Gene Seymore gave it 2 1/2 stars.
-Philadelphia Inquirer reviewer Steven Rea called the film a disappointing adaption of the original comic, citing stiff animation and dialogue, with only the excessive violence being the only element that someone might find appealing.
+Philadelphia Inquirer reviewer Steven Rea called the film a disappointing adaption of the original comic, citing stiff animation and dialogue, with the excessive violence being the only element that someone might find appealing.

 Several reviewers compared the film to live-action film Die Hard (1988) starring Bruce Willis.
 Bob Strauss gave the film just one star out of four, saying the film was "amateurish", and that it lacked the exotic or fantastical elements seen in other Japanese animated films.
 Charles Solomon in The Los Angeles Times was also critical of the film, citing Golgo 13 as an "emotional void" on the film because he remained expressionless regardless of the situation whether it's frantic action or love making.

-The 1996 movie guide "Seen That, Now What?", it was given the rating of "B", stating it to be "a sprawling chrime thriller laced with liberal amounts of sex and graphic violence, marked by stylized design, extreme camera angles, and unpredictable plot twists."
+The 1996 movie guide Seen That, Now What? gave the film a rating of "B", stating it to be "a sprawling crime thriller laced with liberal amounts of sex and graphic violence, marked by stylized design, extreme camera angles, and unpredictable plot twists."

 Retrospectively, Dave Halverson praised the film following its release on DVD in 2005, calling the film slickly made and entertaining.